emrgnt-cmplxty/fermi/docs/docs/2.develop/testing/kurtosis-localnet.md

 ### Terminate Module

-- To shut down your Axion Module and free up resources on your machine, run the following:
+- To shut down your Fermi Module and free up resources on your machine, run the following:

 ```bash
 kurtosis enclave stop near